Michael Andretti: Formula One

-For the 1993 season, Michael signed for Marlboro McLaren, to partner with the triple World Drivers' Champion Ayrton Senna in their Ford HBD V8-powered MP4/8.
+For the 1993 season, Andretti signed for Marlboro McLaren to partner with the triple World Drivers' Champion Ayrton Senna in their Ford HBD V8-powered MP4/8.
 He signed during the summer of 1992 and the deal was announced at Monza over the weekend of the 1992 Italian Grand Prix.

-"I think he can win Grands Prix and become the World Champion," said Ron Dennis, McLaren's team principal.
-"It's not a question of which country you come from.
+Ron Dennis, McLaren's team principal, said: "I think he can win Grands Prix and become the World Champion.
+It's not a question of which country you come from.
 It's how you demonstrate your desire to win."
-There were practical factors that mitigated against Andretti being able to show competitive form in his debut season in F1.
+There were practical factors that mitigated against Andretti being able to show competitive form in his debut season in Formula One.
 The rule changes introduced that season destroyed his hopes of unrestricted laps in free practice during which he could learn the tracks, as most were unfamiliar to him.
 From the start of 1993, just 23 laps were allowed in the morning's untimed session and only twelve in the qualifying session.

-With the pressure intensifying, Michael began the year with crashes in the Kyalami and at Interlagos.
+With the pressure intensifying, Andretti began the year with crashes in at Kyalami and at Interlagos.
 In the latter of these two, he had a massive collision at the start with Gerhard Berger in a Ferrari.
-He then qualified sixth for the Sega European Grand Prix at Donington Park, but he collided with Karl Wendlinger's Sauber on the opening lap.
+He then qualified sixth for the Sega European Grand Prix at Donington Park but collided with Karl Wendlinger's Sauber on the opening lap.
 Next time out at Imola, he again fell foul of Wendlinger after a drive that might have ended with a visit to the podium, and many critics cited this as the key turning point for the American.

-In the Gran Premio de España, Andretti finally completed a race, finishing fifth amongst the established front runners.
-However, his showing was criticized by former McLaren World Champion James Hunt because Andretti was lapped by his teammate Senna.
+In the 1993 Spanish Grand Prix, Andretti finally completed a race, finishing fifth amongst the established front runners.
+His showing was criticized by former McLaren World Champion James Hunt because Andretti was lapped by his teammate Senna, though Andretti countered by saying that he had been under a lot of pressure to not just finish a Grand Prix, but to also finish in the points so he basically drove within himself in order to finish.